Dr. Angela Britt, DMD

-The temporomandibular joint or TMJ is a disorder of the jaw joints and the muscles and soft tissues controlling the joints.
-When the chewing muscles and jaw joints do not work together in harmony, a person may experience seemingly unrelated symptoms that can include chronic headaches, migraines, neck and shoulder stiffness and earaches.
+The temporomandibular joint, or TMJ, is susceptible to disorders of the jaw joints and the muscles and soft tissues controlling them.
+When the chewing muscles and jaw joints do not work together in harmony, a person may experience seemingly unrelated symptoms that can include chronic headaches, migraines, neck and shoulder stiffness, and earaches.
 Such symptoms may be directly related to your bite – or the misalignment of your jaw.

 The misalignment of your jaw can cause many problems such as: